vickyks/clean_landregistry/README.md

 * Do we want dates in datetime object format?
 * Should the "NOTE {X}: " part be removed for cleanliness?
 * Term of lease: is it worth removing the "from"
+* Is there a way to use the length of the spaces to work out which column the data belongs to if it's on its own

 ## Installation